Olympics-Japan considering barring all fans at Olympic events - paper | Health

 On Thursday, the government is likely to extend a state of quasi-emergency in Tokyo and three nearby prefectures beyond an original end-date of July 11, government sources have said.
 Kyodo News reported the extension would likely last a month, meaning the curbs will be in place throughout the Olympics, which close with a ceremony on Aug.
 8.

-Japan has not had the explosive COVID-19 outbreaks seen elsewhere but has seen more than 800,000 cases and more than 14,800 deaths.
+Japan has not experienced the kind of explosive COVID-19 outbreaks seen elsewhere but has seen more than 800,000 cases and 14,800 deaths.
 A slow rollout has meant only a quarter of its population has had at least one COVID-19 vaccination shot.
+(Additional reporting by Mari Saito Editing by Lincoln Feast)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)